 Sixteen years later, my attempt at seduction begun in that basement continues unabated.
 My husband knows about us.
 My parents, sons, colleagues, and students have all been introduced.
 I take him with me everywhere I go, and no one complains.
 I alone suffer with the knowledge that my affection remains unrequited.

 My elusive lover lived a complicated life.
 He was a pacifist and a militia captain, a celibate monk and a devoted husband, an adventurer and homebody.
-He refuses my loving attempts to tie him down and commit him in perpetuity to life between the covers of a book.
+He refuses my loving efforts to tie him down and commit him in perpetuity to life between the covers of a book.
 How I have tried.

 On the day I announced my first pregnancy to my colleagues, I presented them with my first attempt to capture Conrad on the page.
 Each left with a different man introduced to his or her imagination.
 Conrad would not be contained.